northbourne/northbourne/README.md

 ## Acknowledgements

-Thank you to the [Univerity of Canberra](https://www.canberra.edu.au/) for allowing me to develop this alongside by Semester 2 project.
+Thank you to the [Univerity of Canberra](https://www.canberra.edu.au/) for allowing me to develop this as my Semester 2 project.
 Thank you also to [robodair](https://github.com/robodair) who was correct in telling me this was a great learning adventure.